becodeorg/verou-4-dom-manipulation-SSLTC/README.md

 ### Creating Nodes

 - Adding a section with random backcolor to the article for each student with their name in a paragraph
+- Change the textcolor to white/black when the backgroundcolor is dark/light

 <a href="./Create">Creating Nodes link</a>